Education system

 United World College Maastricht (UWC) and AFNORTH International School (AFNORTH-IS) offer an international curriculum.

-It is possible to send children living in the Netherlands to schools in Belgium or Germany.
+If you want to know how a typical Dutch school operates watch this video on Welcome-to-NL.
+Note that it is also possible to send children living in the Netherlands to schools in Belgium or Germany.

 Voortgezet Onderwijs (secondary education) starts after completion of primary education, usually at age 12, and generally continues to the age of 18.
 Children are obliged to go to school until the school year in which they become 16.
 In the final year of primary school (groep 8), the most appropriate type of secondary school is selected.
 All pupils in the last year of primary school must complete a primary school leavers attainment test (doorstroomtoets).
 The test measures pupils’ skills in language, arithmetic and mathematics.